New Construction & Development

 No matter the size of your residential or commercial project, KPUB is here to provide you with assistance throughout it all in a guiding and supportive manner.
 If you have any questions throughout this process, please contact our office directly at 830.257.3050 and ask to speak with our engineering department or email us at [email protected].

-Additionally, please review our service policy found online here to be familiarized with rules, regulations and the overall process to connect your new service.
+Additionally, please review our service policy to be familiarized with rules, regulations and the overall process to connect your new service.

 Complete an application for electric service and return it to KPUB.

-Customers must first make a written application to establish electric service before any necessary facilities are scheduled for construction.
+Customers must first complete an application to establish electric service before any necessary facilities are scheduled for construction.